nickassafkirk/Memory_Minder_Memory_Game/README.md

     Timer = setInterval(myTimer, 100);
 }`

+#### Game tiles active before game has started bug
 **Bug:** User could click on tiles before pressing the startGame button.
 This enabled to get a head start by matching tiles before the timer had started.
+**Desired Behaviour:** Game tiles are only clickable once game has started to prevent cheating.
 **Fix:** The click event listeners on each game tile are only initiated when the game has been started by clicking the startGame button.

+#### Game control buttons not formatting correctly bug
 **Bug:** When ***"End Game"*** button was clicked, the ***"New Game"*** button was not not displaying as equal height top the end button.
 **Fix:** Template literal was used to insert a <br> element to be displayed on small screensizes.
 This <br> element was accidentally removed when the innerText of the button was changed on button click.

 ![button sizing bug screenshot](assets/images/button-alignment-bug.png)

+#### Improper score calculation bug
-**Bug** An extra value was being added to the moves score output box upon game completion.
+**Bug:** An extra value was being added to the moves score output box upon game completion.
+**Desired Behaviour:** The number of moves should equal the number of guesses.
+Each move is considered as two clicks of different tiles.
-**Fix** the countClicks() function was being called by the calculateScore() function upon game completion as a result an extra increment was being added to the moves counter when the game was completed.
+**Fix:** the countClicks() function was being called by the calculateScore() function upon game completion as a result an extra increment was being added to the moves counter when the game was completed.
 To fix this the calculation was changed to use the clicks value which is returned by the countClicks() function so that the moves box does not display the incorrect answer on game completion.

+#### Retain ability to change background color of correct matches bug
-**Bug** Re-clicking a correctly matched tile changed it's background-color.
+**Bug:** Re-clicking a correctly matched tile changed it's background-color.
 While this did not affect the functionality of the game( ie it did not register as a click, move or affect the scoring etc...) it was deemed confusing, as user may interpret a change of color as a sign that this tile is still available for use.
-**Desired behaviour** Correctly matched tile pairs should have matching background colors and should have all event listeners removed to prevent any further involvement in the game or additional style changes.
+**Desired behaviour:** Correctly matched tile pairs should have matching background colors and should have all event listeners removed to prevent any further involvement in the game or additional style changes.
-**Source of Bug** The issue was found to be due to a click event listener that is was applied within the setTiles function (shown below), This click event listener calls an anonymous function which assigns a matching background color to each pair of tiles, to be revealed  when each tile is clicked and revealed.
+**Source of Bug*:* The issue was found to be due to a click event listener that is was applied within the setTiles function (shown below), This click event listener calls an anonymous function which assigns a matching background color to each pair of tiles, to be revealed  when each tile is clicked and revealed.
 As the event listener calls an anonymous function, it was not possible to then remove this event listener when the tile was matched correctly.
 Extracting this functionality out to a function declared at global scope was not possible because the function requires a parameter to be passed that would then be uinnacessible at global scope.
 Using the e.target method was also not suitable because again the necessary parameter could not be passed to the function.